 The main financial performance indicator is the level of reserves held at the Balance Sheet date.
-In particular, the management of spending against General Annual Grant (GAG) requires special attention-the amount of carry forward is restricted to 12%.
-In period under review, £145,959 was carried forward representing 3% of GAG.
+In particular, the management of spending against General Annual Grant (GAG) requires special attention the amount of carry forward is restricted to 12%.
+In period under review, the balance of GAG carried forward was Nil.